-I follow an approach informed by core insights from powerful research in evolutionary psychology, specifically the “Esteem Dynamics” framework pioneered by TrueNorth’s staff psychologist, Dr. Doug Lisle.
+I follow an approach informed by core insights from powerful research in behavioral genetics and evolutionary psychology, specifically the “Esteem Dynamics” framework pioneered by TrueNorth’s staff psychologist, Dr. Doug Lisle.
 My clinical interests are wide-ranging, but I am especially interested in helping clients through problems of esteem processes, addiction and recovery, and mastering the pathways of human motivation.

 I am also available for personal consultations via phone or Skype outside of Santa Rosa.
 You can schedule an appointment with me here or the box to the right.
 You are also welcome to email me directly with any questions at email@example.com.